 (1) ERCOT will make available the Load Profile Models used to produce the forecast and backcast profiles for the Settlement process.
 The Load Profile Models shall be accessible via the ERCOT website in a downloadable format.

-18.3.3 Load Profiles

-(1) ERCOT will publish Load Profile data from the Load Profile creation process, in accordance with Section 18.2.6, Daily Profile Creation Process, to the ERCOT website and through the common application program interface (API).
-Load Profile data will be made available to Market Participants for a period of two years.

-(2) ERCOT will post to the ERCOT website by 1000 Central Prevailing Time (CPT) each Business Day, forecasted Load Profiles for the three following days for each Load Profile Type and Weather Zone.
-Backcast Load Profiles for each Load Profile Type and Weather Zone will be available by 1000 CPT of the second Business Day following the backcast day.
-No data will be provided that will allow identification of individual Customers.

 18.4 Assignment of Load Profile ID

 (1) Each Electric Service Identifier (ESI ID) is required to be associated with an appropriate Load Profile ID.
-Upon request, ERCOT and the appropriate Technical Advisory Committee (TAC) subcommittee shall review the Load Profile ID assignment process, make recommendations for enhancements, and evaluate the integration of the validation and assignment processes.
 This Section details the process of assigning a Load Profile ID to each ESI ID.

 18.4.1 Development of Load Profile ID Assignment Table